Chatto & Windus (London, UK)

-Title page includes the printing date.
+The title page includes the printing date.

-Copyright page includes only printing information.
+The copyright page includes only printing information.

 A copy of a selection of Shakespeare’s Lyrics and Shorter poems was also published in 1937.
 The same design is used for the jacket as the Cobbett title.